 You can set up the Camera by selecting the ‘Camera’ tab.

-Press ‘Front’ as we want use the Front Camera.
+Press ‘Front’ as we want to use the Front Camera.

-Click the Scene screen and then use the mouse to adjust the position of the camera.
+Click the main screen and then use the mouse to adjust the position of the Camera.

 The setting for Lip Sync

 By setting up ‘Lip Sync’, you can animate the lip of the avatar in sync with the voice input by the microphone.

 If you have not specified the microphone for Lip Sync, the ‘Lip Sync’ tab is shown in red, so you can easily see whether it’s set up or not.

 If you don’t use Lip Sync, you don’t need to set it up.

 In order to assign the Trackers, press the ‘Setting’ button on the ‘Settings’ tab.